carsonicator/data-cleaning-with-r/README.md

 ### Understanding data requires knowing the domain and the context

 So that they are used properly, many of the techniques described above require that you understand the data.
-This means that you know the **context** in which the data were collected and have the **domain knowledge** to know if it makes sense.
-When working with data, make sure you understand how it was collected and in what context.
-If you do not have the domain expertise to determine whether data values make sense you may need to work with a domain expert.
+This means that you know the **context** in which the data were collected and have the **domain knowledge** to know if the data make sense.
+Making decisions on, for instance, how to normalize a certain variable in a data set without having a grasp on these two issues can results in data corruption or misrepresentation.